azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-When adding a new recipe with ingredients you must make sure that recipe is already persisted.
+When adding a new recipe with ingredients you must make sure that recipe has already been persisted.
 Take a look at the following code, which will result in an error:

 ``` swift
    Button("Save") {